tillrobin/iMGMC/README.md

 ### Requirements

-server with Linux operation system (~32Gb RAM ~10Gbyte disk space) with standard tool like git, gawk, sed ...
+server with Linux operation system (~32Gb RAM ~10Gbyte disk space)

 *External tools*
   - bbmap (for the mapping part)